papr8ka/-lwjgl-basics-wiki/Textures.md

 To explain this, we need to understand a bit more about *texture coordinates* and vertices.
 Let's take a simple two dimensional image, like the following brick texture:
 ![Brick](http://i.imgur.com/IGn1g.png)

-To render the above object, we need to give OpenGL a **mesh** which consists of four **vertices**.
+To render the above object, we need to give OpenGL four **vertices**.
 As you can see, we end up with a 2D quad.
 Each vertex has a number of attributes, including Position (x, y) and Texture Coordinates (s, t).
 Texture coordinates are defined in *tangent space*, generally between 0.0 and 1.0.
 These tell OpenGL where to sample from our texture data.
 Here is an image showing the attributes of each vertex in our quad:
 ![Quad](http://i.imgur.com/fkzfb.png)

 *Note:* This depends on our coordinate system having an origin in the upper-left ("Y-down").
 Some libraries, like LibGDX, will use lower-left origin ("Y-up"), and so the values for Position and TexCoord may be in a different order.